myTerminal/presentations/recursion-memoization-and-more/README.md

 At first sight, this should work but it doesn't.

-The reason is that the structure of `makeStep` is different as compared to the function it was made to replace.
+The reason is that **the structure of `makeStep` is different as compared to the function it was made to replace**.
 The earlier functions used to accept a number and this one accepts the next step, which is a function itself.

 Not there yet, but we are very close.